 In addition to my private practice, I previously worked at The Austin Center for Grief and Loss (formerly My Healing Place).
 For several years at the non-profit, I co-facilitated a support group for bereaved spouses, led children’s support groups in area schools and supervised facilitators for evening support groups.
 I also have experience working with clients at Capitol Area Counseling, the Y.W.C.A. of Greater Austin and Communities In Schools.

-My professional affiliations include membership in the National Association of Social Workers and Austin Society for Psychoanalytic Psychology.
+My professional affiliations include membership in the National Association of Social Workers and the American Psychoanalytic Association.

 Psychotherapy offers a way of understanding ourselves, how we conduct ourselves in the world and our relationships.
 Empirical research has extensively proven psychotherapy to be effective in helping people achieve lasting change, especially with problems that are long-standing and recurrent.